stevector/stevector.github.io/_posts/2014-01-01-exclamation-point-usage.md

 And then [Ben Crair](https://twitter.com/bencrair) wrote [a story in The New Republic](http://www.newrepublic.com/article/115726/period-our-simplest-punctuation-mark-has-become-sign-anger) that brought some more high profile ancedata about exclamation points as “sincerity markers.”

 After all that converation I figured that this question was entirely answerable.
-So I downloaded my full Google Voice history and parsed it.
+So I downloaded my full Google Voice history, parsed it and graphed what I found.

 ### WHO was I texting?